Yasin-Dev81/x-ui-install/README.md

 Save the new user.

 Click the 操作 (operating) button at the start of its row to display the QR code for the new user.

-Displaying QR code in X-UI panel
-Client

-Clients are available for Android, iOS, Windows, macOS, and Linux.
-Examples are v2rayNG, Shadowrocket, and Qv2ray.

-Add the profile in the QR code to your client.

-Example of Qv2ray client

-You can check that your connection is working by opening a browser and going to https://whatismyipaddress.com.

-whatismyipaddress.com
-Shadowsocks + V2Ray Plugin with Self-Signed Certificate Windows SoftEther VPN Server
-© 2021 seakfind
-Powered by Hexo & NexT.Muse